-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Gov. Northam said he has not been tested for COVID-19 yet in the pandemic, but that he looks forward to going to a community testing site in the near future to demonstrate how easy the test is and encourage more Virginians to get tested.

-Asked once again about the possibility of reporting recovery information about Virginia's COVID-19 cases, health officials pointed Virginians to the VHHA website, which tracks the latest number of hospitalized patients who have since been discharged.
+Asked once again about the possibility of reporting recovery information about Virginia's COVID-19 cases, health officials pointed Virginians to the

+, which tracks the latest number of hospitalized patients who have since been discharged.

 A number of the confirmed cases of COVID-19 in Virginia still do not have demographic data available to the public.